jdolinay/pi-battery-widget/README.md

   ./uninstall
 ```

-Please open an issue in this repository or write to mezlxx@gmail.com if you have any feedback
+Please open an issue in this repository or write to hello@theredreactor if you have any feedback
 or problem with this repository.
 Your input is appreciated.